 Penalty: $2 000.

 4.92.
-Offences relating to postal votes
+Postal votes, offences relating to

 A candidate in an election, or a person expressly authorised to act on behalf of a candidate in connection with an election, who, in relation to the election —

-(a) applies undue influence or pressure on an elector to apply for a postal vote;
+(a) applies undue influence or pressure on an elector to apply for a postal vote; or

-(b) interferes with an elector while the elector is applying for a postal vote;
+(b) interferes with an elector while the elector is applying for a postal vote; or

 (c) takes custody of an envelope in which there is a postal vote; or